ionos-cloud/ionosctl/docs/subcommands/lan-create.md

       --cols strings           Columns to be printed in the standard output.
 Example: --cols "ResourceId,Name" (default [LanId,Name,Public,PccId,State])
   -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --datacenter-id string   The unique Data Center Id (required) --force                  Force command to execute without user input -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) -f, --force                  Force command to execute without user input -h, --help                   help for create
-      --name string            The name of the LAN
+  -n, --name string            The name of the LAN
   -o, --output string          Desired output format [text|json] (default "text")
       --pcc-id string          The unique Id of the Private Cross-Connect the LAN will connect to --public                 Indicates if the LAN faces the public Internet (true) or not (false) -q, --quiet                  Quiet output
-      --timeout int            Timeout option for Request for LAN creation [seconds] (default 60) --wait-for-request       Wait for the Request for LAN creation to be executed
+  -t, --timeout int            Timeout option for Request for LAN creation [seconds] (default 60) -w, --wait-for-request       Wait for the Request for LAN creation to be executed
 ```

 ## Examples